iammeechar/Dala-Delivery/README.md

 # Dala Delivery
 This is a project for "Software Development " where a customers can make order food to be delivered to their location.
 You can search by a (list of) ingredient(s) to find matching recipes.
 Let's reduce some food waste!
 It is using sample images from istock image , who provide great images for any subject matter but in this case we were searching for sample images for our menu.
+The code is written in python.

 installing dependencies:
 `pip install django`